Providing environmental solutions for a developing California

 Bargas is a federal- and state-certified minority woman-owned small business.
 In 2017, Bargas received the “Women-Owned Small Business of the Year” award from the U.S. Small Business Administration, Sacramento, and the “Latina Excellence in Business” award from the California Hispanic Chamber of Commerce.

-Angela DePaoli founded Bargas Environmental Consulting in 2012 to combine her passions for natural sciences and for development and growth in California.
-As its sole proprietor and leader, she brings her experience in managing complex projects for the gas and electric transmission energy sector, residential and commercial land development, as well as state and federal transportation projects to guide timely innovative solutions for Bargas clients.
+Angela DePaoli is President, Chief Executive Officer, and Founder of Bargas.
+She founded Bargas in 2012 to combine her passions for natural sciences and for development and growth in California.
+As its sole proprietor and leader, she brings her experience in managing complex projects for the gas and electric transmission energy sector, residential and commercial land development, as well as state and federal transportation projects, to guide timely innovative solutions for Bargas clients.

 Angela serves as President of the Sacramento Valley Chapter of the National Association of Women Business Owners (NAWBO) and is a member of the Sacramento Hispanic Chamber of Commerce; a mentor for the Association of Women in Water, Energy and Environment; and received the Latina Excellence in Business Award in 2015 and the Women on the Way Award from NAWBO in 2016.